salesforce-marketingcloud/sdk-flutter-plugin/iOS.md

 1. Navigate to YOUR_APP_TARGET in Xcode.
 2. With your app target selected, go to the "Build Phases" tab.
 3. Find the `Embed Foundation Extension`.
-4. Drag it to position it above both `Thin Binary` and `Embed Pods Frameworks`.
+4. Drag and position it above both `Thin Binary` and `Embed Pods Frameworks`.

 This reordering should resolve the cycle error.